tdavislab/MSF-Designer/README.md

 3. Use `python3 run.py` to run the server.
 4. Visit http://localhost:8080/ (If possible, please use Chrome.)

+When export configurations, files will be saved in `app/static/assets/`

 ## Current Functions

 1 Drag the critical points to change the position.